 The plugin’s visual recipe components can be accessed by clicking the +Recipe button in the Flow, or by accessing them in the right panel.

 The plugin’s visual recipe works like any other visual recipe.
 That is, we can select input parameters in the recipe settings and then run the recipe.

 Using a Dataset Connector Component¶

 To use one of the dataset connector components, Census USA, we can use the + Dataset button to access new dataset connectors for connecting to US census data.

-Then we will input values for parameters such as the states we want to get data from, the geography granularity, and the fields we want to extract.
-At the backend, Dataiku DSS fetches the data from the US census website.
+Then we will input values for parameters, such as the states for which we want to get data, the geography granularity, and the fields we want to extract.
+At the backend, Dataiku fetches the data from the US Census website.